abinaybingumalla/bootstrap-website/README.md

 # Bootstrap-website
-Simple Website made using all Bootstrap components. <br/>
+A Static Website made using all Bootstrap components. <br/>
-Download the complete code and open it in your browser.
+<a href="http://abinaybingumalla.github.io/bootstrap-website"/>Click to View </a>